 - Make a special ornament.
 It’s always nice to look back on the past and remember good times.
 By creating a special ornament with your family, you’ll have something to cherish and remember for years to come.

 - FaceTime the people you can’t be with.
 Got friends and family in another city?
 Give them a call and make them smile.
-Make this part of your Christmas planning and you might just make their Christmas extra special.
+Make this part of your Christmas planning, and you might just make their Christmas extra special.
+And this should not only be an item from the best 2023 Christmas preparation checklist but an annual affair!

 - Wrap the gifts.
 Forgot to buy wrapping paper?
 Try an old newspaper.
 Failing that, cut up some cereal boxes.
 It really doesn’t matter.
 Remember, they’re going to be too excited to notice as they rip it all open.